 First, the pen testing plan must consider development methodology and the environment in which a product or service is being developed.
 For example, a cloud-based application is being developed using agile methodology.
 Since this is a cloud-based application, you must get in touch with your cloud service provider to understand how to conduct application testing on their platform.
 If this is not done, then your tests will look like a DDoS attack on your account and the service provider might shut down your account as a part of standard procedure.

 The second step is to define the scope of your automated tests along with selecting an appropriate tool that is capable of simulating a real-life cyber attack.
 While defining the scope, your tests should cover the network, connected devices, data transmission, access levels, degree of automation, and fulfillment of compliance requirements.
 Along with this, the ideal tool will automate most processes and require human intervention only in serious cases.
 A fully automated tool may not be the best choice for penetration testing in DevOps.

-The third and penultimate step is to document and report the findings of the testing tool as well as manual findings.
+The third step is to document and report the findings of the testing tool and additional findings from the pentester.
 These findings must mention actions taken to address an issue found during the testing.
 Further, how people respond to a flaw may also indicate their level of confidence in the product under development.

 Software and automation have continued to make our lives easier so far – and that will continue.
-Although the concept of DevSecOps is still relatively new, it is evolving quickly.
-In order to realize its potential, developers are the key personnel who have to be made security aware so that security is not forgotten.
+Developers are the key personnel who have to be made security aware so that security is not forgotten.
 Also, the coordination between the development team and the security team has to be a two-way street so that a secure system is built and data integrity is considered everyone’s shared responsibility.